Child labour: Early 20th century

 In the early 20th century, thousands of boys were employed in glass making industries.
 Glass making was a dangerous and tough job especially without the current technologies.
 The process of making glass includes intense heat to melt glass (3133 F).
-When the boys are at work, they are exposed to this heat.
-This could cause eye trouble, lung ailments, heat exhaustion, cuts, and burns.
+Boys working in glassworks were exposed to high temperatures, leading to eye trouble, lung ailments, heat exhaustion, cuts, and burns.
 Since workers were paid by the piece, they had to work productively for hours without a break.
 Since furnaces had to be constantly burning, there were night shifts from 5:00 pm to 3:00 am.
 Many factory owners preferred boys under 16 years of age.

 An estimated 1.7 million children under the age of fifteen were employed in American industry by 1900.

 In 1910, over 2 million children in the same age group were employed in the United States.
 This included children who rolled cigarettes, engaged in factory work, worked as bobbin doffers in textile mills, worked in coal mines and were employed in canneries.
 Lewis Hine's photographs of child labourers in the 1910s powerfully evoked the plight of working children in the American south.
 Hine took these photographs between 1908 and 1917 as the staff photographer for the National Child Labor Committee.

 Household enterprises

 Factories and mines were not the only places where child labour was prevalent in the early 20th century.
 Home-based manufacturing across the United States and Europe employed children as well.
 Governments and reformers argued that labour in factories must be regulated and the state had an obligation to provide welfare for poor.
 Legislation that followed had the effect of moving work out of factories into urban homes.
 Families and women, in particular, preferred it because it allowed them to generate income while taking care of household duties.

 Home-based manufacturing operations were active year-round.
 Families willingly deployed their children in these income generating home enterprises.
 In many cases, men worked from home.
 In France, over 58% of garment workers operated out of their homes; in Germany, the number of full-time home operations nearly doubled between 1882 and 1907; and in the United States, millions of families operated out of home seven days a week, year round to produce garments, shoes, artificial flowers, feathers, match boxes, toys, umbrellas and other products.
 Children aged 5–14 worked alongside the parents.
 Home-based operations and child labour in Australia, Britain, Austria and other parts of the world was common.
 Rural areas similarly saw families deploying their children in agriculture.
-In 1946, Frieda S. Miller – then Director of the United States Department of Labor – told the International Labour Organization that these home-based operations offered "low wages, long hours, child labour, unhealthy and insanitary working conditions".
+In 1946, Frieda S. Miller – then Director of the United States Department of Labor – told the International Labour Organization (ILO) that these home-based operations offered "low wages, long hours, child labour, unhealthy and insanitary working conditions".